Can a TMJ disorder be fixed?

 Unfortunately, this is part of the reason that so many people resort to over-the-counter “boil and bite” oral appliances that don’t work well, or turn to do-it-yourself hard acrylic aligner devices that have become popular especially during the pandemic as an alternative to consulting a dentist.

 Why do so many people in pain postpone treatment?
 Why do so many go to urgent care or a physical therapist or chiropractor?
 Lack of awareness and lack of trust, in my opinion.
+Sometimes, without adequate diagnosis and support, individuals become more prone to pain catastrophizing.

 My understanding is that for an acute jaw sprain/strain, simple care can help a person return to normal function (like my sprained ankle, but I needed extra physical therapy.)
-What I have learned from the dentists who use QuickSplint in their practice, is that trust is enhanced when people are first offered a simple trial on a same date basis, and the dentist has more than one office visit dedicated to getting to know the patient and understand their complete medical history if the condition is more than an acute jaw sprain/strain.
+What I have learned from the dentists who use QuickSplint in their practice, is that trust is enhanced when people are first offered a simple trial on a same date basis, and the dentist has more than one office visit dedicated to getting to know the patient and understands their complete medical history if the condition is more than an acute jaw sprain/strain.

 Summary: Can a TMJ Disorder be Fixed?

 The answer is, this type of disorder can be treated and improved.
 Trust factor issues are important: as a patient, try to be realistic about your expectations.
-If you can afford expert care and this is what is required, be sure to adjust your life and your schedule accordingly, be patient, and be understanding that it may take time for your expert to find the right treatment or for your body to fully respond.
+If you can afford expert care and this is what is required, be sure to adjust your life and your schedule accordingly, be patient, and be understanding that it may take time for your TMJ pain expert to find the right treatment or for your body to fully respond.
 Don’t add to your stress during this time period, and don’t go negative on social media about your provider because it won’t really help to put blame on yourself or your provider.

 In Part 2 we will discuss different treatment philosophies.